 The divine light of the first day of creation had proved too intense for the physical vehicles meant to contain it.
 Exile is not just a human phenomenon.
 The German Ideology.
 Karl Marx.

 The German Ideology.
 1845 Part I: Feuerbach.
 Opposition of the Materialist and Idealist Outlook The Illusions of German Ideology As we hear from German ideologists, Germany has in the last few years gone through an unparalleled revolution.
 All this is supposed to have taken place in the realm of pure thought.
 Certainly it is an interesting event we are dealing with: the putrescence of the absolute spirit.
 If we wish to rate at its true value this philosophic charlatanry, which awakens even in the breast of the honest German citizen a glow of national pride, if we wish to bring out clearly the pettiness, the parochial narrowness of this whole Young-Hegelian movement and in particular the tragicomic contrast between the illusions of these heroes about their achievements and the actual achievements themselves, we must look at the whole spectacle from a standpoint beyond the frontiers of Germany.
+1.